yous/yous.be/about/index.markdown

 ## <a id="education"></a>Education

-- [KAIST](http://www.kaist.ac.kr), Undergraduate of Mathematical Sciences and Computer Science, 2011--2017
+- [KAIST](http://www.kaist.ac.kr), Bachelor of Science in Mathematical Sciences and Computer Science, 2011--2017

 ## <a id="likes"></a>Likes